User sitting in front of a notebook and entering his username and password on a virtual login screen.

 Does it make sense to combine Passphrases together with a Password Manager?

-Many individuals and organizations rely on password managers to store and manage their passwords effectively.
-However, there is a growing discussion around whether it makes sense to combine a passphrase with a password manager.
+Many individuals and organizations rely on password managers to store and effectively manage their passwords.
+However, there is a growing discussion the wisdom of combining a passphrase with a password manager.
 So, does it?
 The answer is yes!
-By using a secure passphrase as master password for the password manager and then managing all user credentials with said password manager, online security can even further be enhanced.
-This is mainly the case, as the user is freed from either choosing a weak password they can remember or writing it down.
+By using a secure passphrase as the master password for the password manager and then managing all user credentials with said password manager, online security can even further be enhanced.
+This is mainly because the user is freed from either choosing a weak password they can remember or writing it down.
 A good passphrase can enable the user to remember his master password using a mnemonic bridge and provides an extra layer of protection against dictionary attacks or brute force attacks since they are longer and more complex than traditional used passwords.

-However, If a well-protected password manager is used, it does not make any difference if secure passwords or passphrases are used.
+However, if a well-protected password manager is used, it makes no difference whether secure passwords or passphrases are used.

 In conclusion, combining passphrases together with a password manager is an effective strategy to strengthen online security.
 It provides convenience using a centralized storage system while ensuring that all passwords are strong and unique.
-By leveraging both these methods, a user can better protect themselves against potential cyber threats in today's digital landscape.
+By using these two methods, a user can better protect themselves from potential cyber threats in today’s digital landscape.